open-edge-insights/video-ingestion/src-gst-gencamsrc/README.md

 5. [Troubleshooting](#troubleshooting)

 ## Overview
 This is the Gstreamer source plugin for camera devices compliant to GenICam.
 The design is scalable to other machine vision standards.

-TODO Add more details.
+The plugin uses interface technology driver - Gig E Vision driver or USB 3 Vision driver - by the camera device vendor wrapped under GenICam standard as GenTL producer.
+The plugin has a library that acts as a GenTL consumer.
+GenTL consumer interprets the GenICam compliant camera capabilities via camera description file in XML format and configures as desired via GenAPI.

+## Versioning
+The source code is versioned with the format of 3 numbers separated by points.
+The first number is major version, which in this case is 1.
+The second number is minor version, which increments for every release like engineering releases, alpha or PV etc., The third number is the revision number, which increments when a feature gets merged from a feature branch.
+It resets when the minor version number increments for a release.
+First engineering release version is v1.0.0
+Second engineering release version is v1.1.0
+Alpha release version is v1.2.0
+PV release version is v1.3.0

 ## Build and Install
 Following is the command to build the plugin.